trabucayre/openFPGALoader/README.md

 1. Spartan Edge Accelerator Board has only pinheader, so the cable must be provided
 2. a *JTAG* <-> *SPI* bridge (used to write bitstream in FLASH) is available for some device, see [spiOverJtag](https://github.com/trabucayre/openFPGALoader/tree/master/spiOverJtag) to check if your model is supported
+3. board provides the device/package model, but if the targeted board is not officially supported but the FPGA yes, you can use --fpga-part to provides model

 <span style="color:red">**Warning** *.bin* may be loaded in memory or in flash, but this extension is a classic extension
 for CPU firmware and, by default, *openFPGALoader* load file in memory, double check